Snake-Sanders/config-dev/docs/07_neovim.md

  4. treesitter (creates AST abstract syntax tree for highlight)
  5. nvim neo tree (tree navigation)
     - `Neotree filesystem reveal right`

+## Tutorial

+start `nvim` and type `:help` to beging the introduction

+if the help page show a treesitter highlight error while scrolling the page, then install the highliter for this file `:TSUpdate vimdoc`